QuTech-Delft/cQASM-spec/README.md

  - normalization is otherwise performed silently (so you explicitly do NOT need to scale the matrix yourself);
  - and orthogonalization affecting the matrix significantly results in a warning message including the evaluated unitary matrix.

 Note that macro subroutines can be used to define reusable custom gates.
-For instance:
+For instance, to implement the Ising gate:

-    def controlled_y(ctrl, target) {
+    def xx(qa, qb, phi) {
-        u ctrl, target, [|
+        u qa, qb, [|
-            1,  0,  0,  0
+                    1,          0,         0,  -im*exp(im*phi)

+                    0,          1,        -im,        0

-            0,  1,  0,  0
+                    0,         -im,        1,         0

-            0,  0,  0,  -im
-            0,  0,  im, 0
+            -im*exp(-im*phi),   0,         0,         1
         |]
     }

-    controlled_y ctrl, target
+    xx qa, qb, phi

+Note that this matrix is implicitly normalized through scaling by `1 / sqrt(2)`.

+#### Controlled gates

+As stated in the section about conditional execution, all qubit gates can be controlled by using the `c-` notation.
+Some examples:

+    c-x     qc,  qt         # Controlled-X a.k.a.
+CNOT c-c-x   qc1, qc2, qt    # Toffoli gate
+    c-rzk   qc,  qt,  k     # Controlled phase as used in QFT

+For compatibility with cQASM 1.0 and to improve readability of some commonly used controlled gates, the following synonyms are defined:

+    cnot    qc,  qt         # = c-x     qc,  qt ccnot   qc1, qc2, qt    # = c-c-x   qc1, qc2, qt
+    toffoli qc1, qc2, qt    # = c-c-x   qc1, qc2, qt
+    cz      qc,  qt         # = c-z     qc,  qt cr      qc,  qt,  theta # = c-rz    qc,  qt,  theta crk     qc,  qt,  k     # = c-rzk   qc,  qt,  k

 ### Measurement